 Follicular Unit Extraction (FUE) is still used occasionally, but it has been largely replaced by follicular unit harvesting, a more modern and sophisticated technique.
 However, in FUE, only a single hair follicle is removed, unlike the thousands removed in FUT.
 For FUE procedures, the plastic surgeon will use a tiny drill called a micro punch to remove hair follicles.
 The instrument punctures the skin near the follicle and gently pulls the strand out while preserving it.

-Compared to FUT, FUE may require more attention to detail because each follicle group must be removed separately.
+Compared to FUT hair transplantation, FUE may require more attention to detail because each follicle group must be removed separately.
 The good news is that this procedure results in minimal scarring, making it a viable option for those who prefer short hairstyles.
 Once the follicles have been extracted, the FUE procedure is identical to the FUT procedure.
 The surgeon will then transplant the hairs to the areas of the patient's face where a beard is desired.
 Now that you know what facial hair is and what influences its growth, plus the transplant procedures, let’s answer the question: how do transgender males get facial hair?

 Beard transplants require hair harvested directly from the recipient's body, which is a significant consideration.
-If the donor is not a sibling or known acquaintance, the hair transplant recipient must take drugs to suppress the immune system.
+If the donor is not a sibling or known acquaintance, the hair transplant transgender recipient must take drugs to suppress the immune system.
 There are many reasons why your doctor would prefer harvesting hair follicles from the back and sides of the head.
 Hair growing in these areas is typically immune to the hormone that causes male pattern baldness.
 As a rule, those regions also sport voluminous amounts of hair.

 However, if you don't have much hair on the back or sides of your head, our surgeons can discuss alternative donor sites, such as arms and legs.
 One factor that could determine whether or not you are a good candidate for the procedure is the quantity of hair you have.